EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 - Breath-hold notes: High skill requirement, impact on hands, explosive under hypoxia

-- Progression: Master standard Wim Hof pushups first, then add explosive component
+- Progression: Master standard CryoForge pushups first, then add explosive component

 - Form cues: Generate enough force to lift hands (clapping), maintain straight body line (elevated), soft landing, stay controlled

-- EPOC Protocol: Wim Hof round → exhale hold → plyometric pushups until urge to breathe → stop
+- EPOC Protocol: CryoForge Breathwork round → exhale hold → plyometric pushups → when you need air, inhale-hold and continue → repeat until form breaks

 Jump-Lunges